 Available by reservation.

-The Jewish Family and Children's Services (JFCS) Holocaust Center is working in partnership to offer a virtual version of our Holocaust and Resistance program for remote school groups.
+The Jewish Family and Children's Services (JFCS) Holocaust Center and The CJM are working in partnership to offer a virtual version of our Holocaust and Resistance program for remote school groups.
 The program is designed for students in grades 7–12 who have some previous learning about the Holocaust, and integrates survivor testimony, history, art, and contemporary connections.
 The experience has been divided into a two-part program, with an optional third session for reflection that educators may choose to add.

 Book your tour using the button below, or visit our Virtual School Tours page to see all of our virtual tour options.

 The CJM offers an array of free, downloadable resources designed to prepare students and teachers to view exhibitions, and to support your tour experience.